DACA: DACA Information and Resources for Current and Future Lions

 Step 2: If you qualify for resident status based on one of the three criteria listed, you are eligible to apply for state aid.
 Please complete the Texas Application for State Financial Aid.

-Step 3: To verify your earnings, attach to your application the appropriate tax return transcript with W-2s appropriate to the academic year.
+Step 3: To verify your earnings, attach to your application the appropriate tax return transcript and W-2s appropriate to the academic year.
 Applications for assistance cannot be fully considered until all of the required application forms are received by the Financial Aid and Scholarships Office and the applicant is fully admitted as a regular degree-seeking student.
 Contact the Admissions Office for admission information.
+If your parent does not have tax documentation, please contact our office at [email protected].

 DACA: INFORMATION AND RESOURCES – BEYOND CAMPUS*